 The border closures and quarantine measures adopted last year as a result of the Coronavirus pandemic hit the tourism industry particularly badly, with timeshare resorts, hotels and other touristic accommodation having to close for some months.
-Most are now closed again in the New Year as levels of infection started to rise again and a new, more infectious variant of the virus was detected.
+Levels of infection started to rise again in the New Year with more infectious variants spreading around the continent.

-More information on border around Europe can be found below.
+More information on border closures and restrictions around Europe can be found below:

 Please note that the following details are liable to change at short notice.